• About Trudy

 Olympia is one of the most significant archeological sites in Greece.
 One can easily imagine the original Olympics when wandering among the columns and platforms of these ruins.
 There still remains enough vestiges and artifacts from the “Birthplace of the Olympics” to go back in time for perspective.
 I spent a day wandering this marvel amongst the peak of spring bloom.
 Plus, later I went in summer with the singing cicadas in video below.
 So, read on to learn about the highlights and why the best time is spring for an Olympia Greece ruins tour.

-Background of Greece’s Original Olympics
+About Greece’s Original Olympics

 Located on the Peloponnese peninsula in Greece, Olympia is where the original Olympic games played out.
 It lies in the Alfeios River valley, about 18 km from the Ionian Sea.
 The Olympic Games were held every 4 years for over 1,000 years from the 8th century BC to the 4th century AD.
 The games encompassed much more than sports.
 Moreover, they symbolized the peace and nobility of healthy competition, with just the reward of an olive wreath.
 1500 years later, the first modern world Olympics began in 1896 in Greece.

-Greece Ruins Tour Highlights
+Olympia, Greece Ruins Tour

 DSCF1105